Arronk/My-Coding-Journey/LogR2.md

 Well my meal prep and new nutrition plan totally took front and center tonight so barelly squeezed in 30 mins finishing off the week 7 lecture.
 I'm a little behind my hour a day this week but i'll catch it up on the weekend.

+## Day 43: 30.08.2018

+### Progress: Finished all the text questions in pset5

+Made some progress by getting all the questions completed for pset5.
+Just the code left to write.
+This weekend is going to be the winner (yes I know I have said that for about the past 4 now haha).